audreywatters/About/curriculumvitae.md

 <p>Vanderford, Audrey.
 Zine workshop.
 ENG 410/510 Community Literacy.
 Prof. Suzanne Clark.
 University of Oregon.
 Summer, 2004, Summer 2002, Summer 2001</p>
 <p>---.
 "Reality TV: Postmodernism, the Hyperreal, <i>The Osbournes</i>."
 Guest lecture.
 English 266 History of the Motion Picture: World War II to the present.
 University of Oregon, May 28, 2003</p>
 <p>---.
 Freedom and Focus: Engaging Students with Innovative Units panel.
 Composition and Community Fall Composition Conference, University of Oregon, September 25, 2002</p>
 <p>---.
 "Anarcha-feminism."
 Anarchy: The Intentional Creation of a New Movement.
-Eugene, OR.
 June 12, 2002</p>
 <p>---.
 Theory and Practice panel.
 Ecological Conversations Colloquium.
 University of Oregon, May 6, 2002</p>
 <p>---.
 "Anarchism and Feminism."
 Against Patriarchy conference.
-Eugene, OR, January 27, 2002</p>
+January 27, 2002</p>
 <p>---.
 "Pie Politics." <i>To the Point</i>.
 Public Radio International.
 May 21, 2001</p>
 <p>Richardson, Tina and Audrey Vanderford, Boobs and Butterflies: Eco-feminine Complicity (Or, How to Manufacture an Environmental Pin-up Girl).
 Ecological Conversations Seminar.
 University of Oregon, April 6, 2001</p>
 <p>Vanderford, Audrey.
 Folklore and Religion.
 Guest lecture.
 English 250 Introduction to Folklore.
 University of Oregon, November 11, 1999</p>